ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/ncbi_taxa.md

   row entries provide the relevant names for this rank.
 At least two columns using GBIF backbone ranks must be provided.
 Non-backbone ranks (e.g. subphylum, strain) can also be provided, so long as they are defined in the NCBI database.
 The ranks should be listed in descending order from left to right.
-It is fine to skip backbone ranks entirely.
+It is fine to skip specific backbone ranks entirely.
 However, if species is provided as a rank, genus must also be provided, and the same goes for subspecies and species.
 Species information can either be provided as a binomial or as a single name.
 Likewise subspecies information can either be provided as the full trinomial or as a single name.
 Names can be provided in plain text, or alternatively in a commonly used notation, where the rank is indicated by a lower case first letter and the name follows after two underscores (e.g. k__Bacteria for Kingdom Bacteria).
 Notation of this type should be placed in the correct rank columns, and validation is carried out to check that the rank implied by the notation matches the column rank.

 !!!
 Note